hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 - **Active**: Cluster will continue to operate without any restriction.
 All operations are allowed.
 This is the default state of a cluster.

+- **No Migration**: Migrations (partition rebalancing) and backup replications are not allowed.
+Cluster will continue to operate without any restriction.
+All other operations are allowed.

 - **Frozen**: New members are not allowed to join, except the members left in **this** state or **Passive** state.
 All other operations except migrations are allowed and will operate without any restriction.

 - **Passive**: New members are not allowed to join, except the members left in **this** state or **Frozen** state.
 All operations, except the ones marked with `AllowedDuringPassiveState`, will be rejected immediately.